-The main section for defining IMAP accounts and what should happen with them is defined in the accounts section.
 The address item specifies the domain name of the IMAP server, username and password the account credentials.
 If SSL is to be used, an ssl item may be given with a value of true, yes or on.
 If it is missing, false is assumed.
-The folders to be examined are specified in the folders item as a list.
-Each item is a list consisting of a folder name and a filter specification.